Roaring Fork at Glenwood

 Water Clarity:

-4' feet depending on section of river and rain
+4' feet depending on snowfall or melt

 Current Food Sources: